VenteraDevOps/piipan/docs/iac.md

     az login
 ```

+5. If deploying to TEST environment, update states.csv to enable all states.

-5. Run `create-resources`, which deploys Azure Resource Manager (ARM) templates and runs associated scripts, specifying the [name of the deployment environment](#deployment-environments).
+6. Run `create-resources`, which deploys Azure Resource Manager (ARM) templates and runs associated scripts, specifying the [name of the deployment environment](#deployment-environments).
 Once this step is completed, all the infrastructure components will be provisioned.
 ```
     cd iac
     ./create-resources.bash tts/dev
 ```

-6. Configuring user account authentication for piipan's Query Tool and Dashboard web apps requires additional actions.
+7. Configuring user account authentication for piipan's Query Tool and Dashboard web apps requires additional actions.
 These actions can be deferred, but until completed, users will not be able to access these web apps.

     - Securely obtain the OpenID Connect (OIDC) client secrets for the identity provider (IdP) configured in the `iac/env` file for your environment.
     - Run `store-oidc-secrets` and follow the prompts to store the client secrets in the system's core key vault.